Art Class Cardi, Free Crochet Pattern + Video Tutorial

 I did a total of 22 rounds for each hexagon, but you can make them any size you like.

-Chain 4 and join into a ring with a slip stitch in the chin furthest from the hook.
+Chain 4 and join into a ring with a slip stitch in the chain furthest from the hook.

-Round 1: Chain 4 (counts as a dc), then work (a dc into center of ring, chain 1) 11 times.
-Join to close with a slip stitch.
+Chain 4 (counts as a dc), then work (a dc into center of ring, chain 1) 11 times, then join to close with a slip stitch.

-Note: If you want to make round 2 in the same color, simply slip stitch until you reach a ch 1 space and keep going.
-If you want to switch colors...cut yarn and join the new yarn at one of the ch 1 spaces and tie securely.
+Note: If you want to make round 2 in the same color, simply work a slip stitch until you reach a ch 1 space and keep going.
+If you want to switch colors…cut yarn then join the new yarn at one of the ch 1 spaces and tie securely.

-Round 2: Chain 3 and work a dc in the same space.
-Chain 1, then work two double crochet in the next (chain 1) space.
+Chain 3 and work a dc in the same space.
+Next, chain 1, then work two double crochet in the next (chain 1) space.
 Keep doing this all the way around, working 2 dc in each space, then a chain 1.
 Join to close with a slip stitch.

-Round 3: Chain 3, then work 2 dc in the same space, then chain 1.
+Chain 3, then work 2 dc in the same space, then chain 1.
 In the next space, work three dc, then chain 1.
-Keep doing this all the way around the circle...3 dc, then a chain 1 in each space.
-Join with a slip stitch to close.
+Keep doing this all the way around the circle…3 dc, then a chain 1 in each space.
+Last, join with a slip stitch to close.

 Note: just be sure there is a ch 1 in between each grouping of 3 dc clusters as you work each round.
-That is what gives it the pretty spaces in between each cluster and keeps it nice and flat once folded and seamed later.
+The chain between is what gives it the pretty spaces in between each cluster, but also keeps it nice and flat once folded and seamed later.

 Assembly & Seaming:

-Begin by folding each hexagon in half so that they make an "L" shape.
-After you get your hexagons just right, we'll be putting both folded hexagons together and seaming.
-Lay each folded hexagon side by side so that they look like this:
+Begin by folding each hexagon in half so that they make an “L” shape, to get each one ready for seaming.
+Finally, lay each folded hexagon side by side so that they look like the diagram below:

 1. Have you any tips on keeping this flat?
 I've followed the pattern and it keeps curling up, despite my best efforts.
 I've started over again and it's a bit better, but still not flat.